 - Connection hysteresis (debounce).
 When a connector is inserted or removed from a socket, electrical contact is made and broken countless times in a short interval.
 The existing standard does not take this into account and as a consequence a storm of bus resets occurs when a connection is made or broken.
 These resets are highly disruptive to isochronous traffic on the bus.
 This supplement specifies a connection time-out to avoid the problem; - Arbitrated (short) bus reset.
 The current definition of bus reset assumes that the state of the bus is not known when a reset is initiated.
 The minimum reset assertion time must be long enough to complete any packet transmission that may have been in progress.
 However, if reset is asserted after first arbitrating for the bus the minimum reset time can be significantly reduced; - Multiple-speed packet concatenation.
 There is a defect in IEEE Std 1394-1995 in that PHYs are required to transmit a speed signal only for the first packet of a multiple packet sequence yet they are expected to receive a separate speed signal for each packet.
 Faced with this contradiction, different vendors have attempted sensible interpretations; the interpretations have not been uniform and this has already resulted in observed interoperability problems with PHYs from different vendors.
 New requirements for PHYs in this supplement correct the defect and promote interoperability between existing PHYs and those that conform to this supplement; - Arbitration improvements.
 There are two circumstances identified in which a node may arbitrate for the bus without first observing a subaction gap.
-One occurs when an isochronous or acknowledge packet is received from a child portprimary packet is observed and then propagated toward the root: fly-by concatenationarbitration.
-The other occurs subsequent to the observation of an acknowledge packet: ack-accelerated arbitration; - Token-style arbitration.
-A group of cooperating nodes may take advantage of inherent Serial Bus characteristics by coordinating bus arbitration requests such that the node closest to the root arbitrates before the others within the group but then yields the arbitration grant to the node furthest from the root.
-After this furthest node transmits one or more packets, the nodes successively closer to the root employ ack-accelerated or fly-by arbitration to concatenate their transmissions without the necessity for subaction gaps. - Transmission delay calculation (PHY pinging).
+One occurs when an isochronous or acknowledge packet is received from a child port: fly-by concatenation.
+The other occurs subsequent to the observation of an acknowledge packet: ackaccelerated arbitration; - Transmission delay calculation (PHY pinging).
 The ability to transmit a "ping" packet to a PHY and time its return permits the inclusion of cables longer than 4.5 meters or PHYs with delays longer than 144 ns into Serial Bus topologies; - Remote PHY register read.
 The ability to interrogate another PHY's registers; the response to a remote register read may be used to time round-trip delay in the same fashion as a "ping" packet; - Extended speed encoding.
 Although speeds in excess of S400 are not specified by this supplement, the coding infrastructure in the PHY registers and self-ID packets is established for future use; and - Per port disable, suspend and resume.
 The model of PHY behavior is extended to recognize that the arbitration state machines defined by this supplement are applicable to active, connected ports.
 Inactive ports may be in other states, disabled, disconnected or suspended, in which the PHY may reduce its power consumption.